zhongzhang8848/TJNU-Ground-based-Remote-Sensing-Cloud-Database/README.md

 ![image](https://github.com/shuangliutjnu/TJNU-Ground-based-Remote-Sensing-Cloud-Database/blob/master/image.png)

 # Download
-Please download, fill and sign the [GCD Agreement](https://github.com/shuangliutjnu/TJNU-Ground-based-Remote-Sensing-Cloud-Database/blob/master/TJNU-GRSCD%20Agreement.pdf) and return the whole document to shuangliu.tjnu@gmail.com or s.liu@tjnu.edu.cn.
+Please download, fill and sign the [TJNU-GRSCD Agreement](https://github.com/shuangliutjnu/TJNU-Ground-based-Remote-Sensing-Cloud-Database/blob/master/TJNU-GRSCD%20Agreement.pdf) and return the whole document to zhong.zhang8848@gmail.com or zhangz@tjnu.edu.cn.
 The downloaded URL and password will be contained in the replied email.